 Day 04: Trek to Namche Bazaar

-Day 05: Trek to Khumjung for acclimatization, have lunch at the lodge of Phurba – the star of the documentary SHERPA.
+Day 05: Trek to Khumjung for acclimatization, have lunch at the lodge of Phurba – the documentary SHERPA star.

 Day 06: Trek to Thame